7 Email Automation Campaign Workflows & How to Create Them

 Step 1: Send a “Welcome” email immediately once the customer makes a purchase.
-You can welcome them, give specifics with respect to the order such as delivery time, product details, tracking information, etc. and explain the next steps (if any) as Amazon does:
+You can welcome them, give specifics concerning the order, such as delivery time, product details, tracking information, etc., and explain the next steps (if any) as Amazon does:

 Step 2: Next comes the “Check-in” email, which you can send after three days of the welcome email.
-The idea is to ask your customers about how their experience has been like with the brand.
-You can also offer relevant contact points to allow the customer to easily connect with the brand.
+The idea is to ask your customers about what their experience has been like with the brand.
+You can also offer relevant contact points to allow the customer to connect easily with the brand.

-Step 4: Finally, you can send the “Product Review” email, which should be sent a week after the delivery has been made.
+Step 4: Finally, you can send the “Product Review” email, which should be sent a week after the delivery.
 Encourage your customer to write an honest review and offer post-purchase support to ensure a stellar, proactive customer experience from start to finish.
 Here’s an example for reference:

 Primary Trigger: Website Visits, Social Media/Website Clicks, Form Submissions, etc.